kayler-renslow/arma-dialog-creator/README.md

 * Preview of Controls that have a .paa image file (must have Arma 3 Tools installed).

 ### License
-Arma games are created by Bohemia Interactive.
+Arma games are created by and owned Bohemia Interactive.
 Arma Dialog Creator was created by Kayler Renslow.
 The plugin and it's creator aren't affiliated with Bohemia Interactive.
-This project is open source.
-Do what you want with the code.
-Sell it, modify it, claim you made it, or anything else - I don't care (I still reserve my rights to the source code).
-Just make sure you are respecting the rights of Bohemia Interactive.
+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+You don't need to contact me if you want to create derivatives or publish the project elsewhere.

 ### More info coming soon...